ycaglar/github-explorer/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-swift.svg)](https://forthebadge.com)

 ## Overview
-GitHub Explorer provides a quick overview of a users profile.
+GitHub Explorer provides a quick overview of a users account.
 Its simple interface allows you to easily navigate between user profiles and view the content of their repositories.

 ## How to Contribute
 Contributions are always welcome.
 Please take the following steps for your commit.